Phasor/AverageCalculator/README.md

-# AverageCalculator
+# Average Calculator
-Calculates the average of the numbers input by the user
+C++ program that calculates the average of the numbers input by the user